12 Small Beach Cottage Bathroom Storage Ideas That Maximize Space

 • Look for unused wall spaces that could accommodate slim storage solutions

-DIY project: Create beach-themed floating shelves using weathered pieces of driftwood and rope!
+Create beach-themed floating shelves using weathered pieces of driftwood and rope!
 Secure a length of rope to both ends of flat driftwood pieces using large knots, then hang from sturdy hooks in the wall.
 The natural elements will enhance your coastal aesthetic while providing practical storage.

-Buy it option: The IKEA VESKEN slim tower shelf unit takes up minimal floor space while providing multiple shelving levels.
+The IKEA VESKEN slim tower shelf unit takes up minimal floor space while providing multiple shelving levels.
 For something more cottage-style, look at Pottery Barn's weathered wood wall shelves or Target's Threshold bamboo bathroom collection.

 In my experience renovating small bathrooms, a mirror that doubles as storage is worth its weight in gold!
 Not only does it serve the essential function of reflection, but it can hide away all those little items that create clutter, all while making your small space feel larger.

-Picture this: A vintage-inspired medicine cabinet with a mirrored door painted in a subtle sea glass blue.
+A vintage-inspired medicine cabinet with a mirrored door painted in a subtle sea glass blue.
 When closed, it reflects light around your small bathroom, making the space feel twice as large.
 Open it to reveal neatly organized shelves holding your daily essentials, from skincare to dental products, all hidden away but perfectly accessible.

 • Select a mirror cabinet with adjustable shelves to customize based on your storage needs